About

 I worked in an ear, nose, and throat office for a few years before rejoining the Vanderbilt Bill Wilkerson Center conducting clinical research and working with patients in the clinic.

-For the past 5 years I served as the associate director of the adult amplification team before starting Nashville’s Hearing and Communication Center.
+For 5 years I served as the Associate Director of Adult Amplification before starting Nashville’s Hearing and Communication Center.

 Values